-As described in the previous sections, the proposed amendments do not have the potential to cause impacts on biological resources, air quality, transportation and traffic, noise, public services, groundwater, utilities, aesthetics, energy, cultural resources, and recreation that could result in substantial adverse effects on human beings either directly or indirectly.
+As described in the previous sections, the proposed project does not have the potential to cause impacts on biological resources, air quality, transportation and traffic, noise, public services, groundwater, utilities, aesthetics, energy, cultural resources, and recreation that could result in substantial adverse effects on human beings either directly or indirectly.

-Adoption of the proposed amendments would result no additional significant impacts.
+Implementing the proposed project would result no additional significant impacts.